West Virginia Court Records

 It costs $200 to file a petition.
 After filing the petition, the petitioner must serve the petition and supporting documentation to the following parties:

 Anyone named above or a victim may file an objection within 30 days of the service.
 Following the expiry of these 30 days, the court may approve the petition with no hearing, deny the petition, or set a hearing date to consider the petition within 60 days.
 If a petition is granted, the petitioner must pay a $100 fee to the West Virginia State Police to process the expungement.
-This fee is waived if the expungement was expedited due to a documented medical history of substance abuse.
+Fees may be waived if the expungement was expedited due to a documented medical history of substance abuse.

 Human trafficking victims may petition a Circuit Court in the county of conviction to vacate and expunge the conviction using the same procedures above or as outlined in W. Va.
 Code § 61–11–26.
 Anyone filing this petition is not required to attend rehabilitation to obtain an expungement from the court.